 How do you decide who will be on the list?

 The list of Best Doctors and Pediatric Specialists begins with a peer voting process.
-For the 2018 program, we mailed a letter to almost 10,000 local doctors from our online directory, inviting them to vote using an online ballot.
+We mail a letter to almost 10,000 local doctors from our online directory, inviting them to vote using an online ballot.
 Doctors can vote for up to three individuals in each category.
 The nomination form asks them to cast a vote keeping in mind the following question: which Dallas doctors would you trust with the care of a loved one?
-When voting closes, our editors will tally the votes, and any self-nominations or duplicate ballots will be discarded.
-We then will present the tallied list to a panel of esteemed physicians.
-The panel and D Magazine staff will review the tallied results and decide on the finalists based on the number of votes in each category.
-Once the list is finalized, we will confirm each doctor’s Texas medical license status and board certification and investigate his or her disciplinary status.
+When voting closes, our editors tally the votes, and any self-nominations or duplicate ballots are discarded.
+We then present the tallied list to a panel of esteemed physicians.
+The panel and D Magazine staff review the tallied results and decide on the finalists.
+Once the list is finalized, we confirm each doctor’s Texas medical license status and board certification and investigate his or her disciplinary status.

 How do you pick the categories?

 How does the panel process work?

 A panel of esteemed physicians reviews the list.
 The panel is anonymous to encourage open discussion regarding the doctors on the list.
-If the panel says that a doctor with a lot of votes is nonetheless not worthy of this recognition because of poor performance or any other reason, we investigate the doctor’s disciplinary history further.
-If a doctor who is a leader in his field did not receive enough votes, the panel can recommend the doctor be added to the list.
+If the panel says that a doctor with a lot of votes is nonetheless not worthy of this recognition because of poor performance or any other reason, we investigate the doctor’s disciplinary history and professional record further.
+If a doctor who is a leader in his or her field did not receive enough votes, the panel can recommend the doctor be added to the list.
 Final decisions are deferred to the editorial staff of D.

 How do you prevent cheating?

-Our online ballot records each voter’s IP address.
+Our online ballot process records each voter’s IP address.
 If we notice a suspicious pattern, we investigate.
-There have been instances where doctors were taken off the list because of ballot stuffing either by the doctor himself or by a doctor’s hospital.
+There have been instances where doctors were taken off the list because of ballot stuffing either by a doctor or by a doctor’s hospital.